 Here’s the trailer of a Live performance video of the inspirational contemporary acoustic-folk-roots-rock of Chris and Daya Devi-Doolin (aka Level Seven) at The White House at Timucua Arts Center, June 26, 2016.
-Sign up for our mailing list to receive a link to the full concert video.

 We arranged a year earlier to perform at the White House at Timucua Arts in Orlando.
 We had heard great things about the venue.
 After an unusually stressful 24 hour period, we arrived a little early for the gig.
 We decided to get out of the heat and hang out for a little while at a local eatery.
 It turns out this was directly across the street from Pulse nightclub in Orlando; so there we were watching the stream of people at the impromptu memorial for the victims of that terrible tragedy.
 We carried these emotions with us into the show, but in spite of losing it several times, we feel blessed to have a great concert video.
 We want to thank Benoit Glazer at the White House for recording and providing the superb audio and video.